enifmada/EMSel/README.md

 -sid, --starting_init_dist <str, default='uniform'>
-    Starting initial distribution (pi_0 in HMM language) for initialization of the HMM.
+    Starting initial distribution (pi_0 in HMM language) for  HMM initialization.
 Options are:
     - "uniform" - uniform, equiprobable prior (recommended/default)
     - "data_mean" - each replicate's initial condition is the allele frequency averaged across all samples.
-    - "delta" - use the "--ic_dict p x", where 0 <= x <= 1 to set the initial condition to a delta function at p = x.
+    - "delta" - use the "--ic_dict p x", where 0 <= x <= 1 to set the initial condition to a
+        delta function at p = x.
     - "beta" - use "--ic_dict beta_coef alpha", where alpha is a real number, to set the initial condition to a symmetric beta function beta(alpha, alpha).
-    - "spikeandslab" - use "--ic_dict spike_frac x spike_loc y", where 0 <= x, y <= 1 to set the initial condition to a
+    - "spikeandslab" - use "--ic_dict spike_frac x spike_loc y", where 0 <= x, y <= 1 to set
-         mixture of uniform with weight 1-x and a delta function at p = y with weight x.
+        the initial condition to a mixture of uniform with weight 1-x and a delta function at p = y with weight x.
     Unless --ic_update_type fixed is provided as an additional command line argument, this starting initial distribution will be re-estimated as part of the EM procedure.

 --sid_dict <1+ arguments of the form 'str int'>